nyorain/tokonoma/src/deferred/pipeline.md

+**likely outdated in future, passes change often**

+list of passes
+managed by new FrameGraph concept (drop-in, keep it as simple as possible)

 - geomLight
 - [optional] ssao: depends on geomLight (normals, depth)
 - ao: depends on geomLight(mergable), ssao
 - [optional] bloom: depends on geomLight (emission, light)
 - [optional] ssr: depends on geomLight (normals, depth)
+- [optional] scatter: depends on geomLight (depth)
 - (fwd: depends on nothing... geomLight i guess, mergable with it)
 	- it shouldn't even overwrite the depth buffer the other passes use. i guess we can always (if we don't want special 2nd ssr/ssao or sth